paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 - **result** is the message
 - **member** is the name of the field created to hold the delegate.
 - **extras** is a formatted string containing the other data.
-- **more** is an array of objects containing the optional parameters

 Here is the Unity implementation.
 It makes use of the dictionary conversion documented above.